Automatic tracking

 To view why OrganoidTracker warned you about this position, hover you mouse over a nucleus and press E. This will show you what the warning is.
 If the warning was a false positive, just press Delete to delete the warning.
 Otherwise, exit the warning screen (press E or Escape).
 This takes you back to the cell track editor, where you can fix the error.

-Data editing is done mainly using the Insert and Delete keys, which are used to insert and delete links.
+To fix errors, you can edit the data using mainly the Insert and Delete keys, which are used to insert and delete links (respectively).
 Detected positions can also be inserted and deleted if necessary.
 Because correcting data works exactly the same as manual tracking, please see the manual tracking tutorial for more information.

 If you press Left and Right in the warning screen, you will be taken to other warnings in the same lineage.
 If you press Up or Down, you will be taken to the warnings of other lineage trees.